Today’s Post by Joe Farace

-If you agree that lighting is one of the key elements that differentiate a good photograph from a snapshot, it’s necessary to understand proper exposure.
-There was a time when cameras did not have built-in light meters, let alone automatic exposure.
-In those days, photographers used a hand-held exposure meter or relied on the data sheet that was packaged with each roll of film, providing basic exposure guidelines for taking photographs in bright sun, hazy sun, or cloudy conditions.
+If you agree that lighting is one of the key elements that differentiate a good photograph from a snapshot, it’s necessary to understand how to achieve proper exposure.
+Believe it or not, there was a time when cameras did not have built-in light meters, let alone automatic exposure.
+In those days, photographers used a hand-held exposure—my choice was a Weston Master V—or relied on the data sheet that was packaged with each roll of film, providing basic exposure guidelines for taking photographs in bright sun, hazy sun, or cloudy conditions.

 The ability to tweak exposure, even with today’s sophisticated cameras, can make or break your image quality and content.
 I’m always surprised at the number of people who don’t care about correct exposure, saying, “I’ll fix it later in Photoshop.”
 When exposure is concerned there’s only a partial truth to this statement.
 Adobe Photoshop can become a crutch for sloppy camera work but you still need to be careful in the arena of proper exposure.
 A digital image that’s too far over or underexposed cannot be completely saved with image editing software.